Global19-atlassian-net/pbcoretools/doc/bamsieve.rst

 on a per-ZMW basis (keeping all subreads within a read together), inspired on the ``baxSieve`` program for RSII datasets.
-Although it is BAM-centric it has some support for dataset XML and will propagate metadata (but not, at present, external resources associated with individual BAM files).
+Although it is BAM-centric it has some support for dataset XML and will propagate metadata, as well as scraps BAM files in the special case of SubreadSets.
 We use this extensively internally for testing and debugging purposes, e.g. generating minimal test datasets containing a handful of reads.